 In Michigan, you can choose from Medigap Plans A, B, C, D, F, G, K, L, M, and N. Each plan covers a different portion of the “gaps” in Original Medicare, like copayments, coinsurance, and deductibles.
 Think of it like a tiered system—some plans offer more comprehensive coverage, while others cover just the basics.
 Because the federal government sets the benefits for each plan letter, you can focus on comparing costs.
 This standardization makes shopping around much simpler, as you’re always comparing apples to apples on coverage.

-Who Can Still Get Plan F and Plan C?
+Are You Still Eligible for Plan F or Plan C?

 You may have heard about Plan F, which was once the most popular plan because of its comprehensive coverage.
 However, a federal law changed who can buy certain plans.
 If you became eligible for Medicare on or after January 1, 2020, you cannot buy Plan F or Plan C. For this group, Plan G is now the most comprehensive option available.
 But if you were eligible for Medicare before 2020, you’re in luck.
 You can still purchase these plans if they are offered by companies in your area, giving you access to first-dollar coverage.